sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

 {% highlight python %}
 target = master_df[['DIAGNOSIS']].reset_index(drop=True).replace([2,3,4], value = [1,1,1])
 {% endhighlight %}

+## Selecting the Features for Analysis

+Feature selection is one of the most important aspects of machine learning.
+These features will serve as the foundation of your model; the right features should be chosen with considerable research and rationale for each decision.
+For our example, the data scientist should consult healthcare professionals such as cardiologists and ECG/EKG technicians to determine the features that reliably diagnosis heart disease.

+Unfortunately, by using a pre-aggregated dataset, only features that are present are workable, and additional features can not be added.
+The main contributing factor for my feature decisions were presence of clean data; the dataset is dirty beyond belief.
+A few features that were viable in the Cleveland dataset had missing/invalid values in the Long Beach dataset.
+Nonetheless, I narrowed down the selection to 14 features:

+1. Age (continous)
+2. Sex (binary)
+3. Resting blood pressure (continous)
+4. Cholesterol (continous)
+5. Cigarettes per day (continous)
+6. Years as smoker (continous
+7. Fasting blood sugar (binary)
+8. History of heart disease (binary)
+9. Resting heart rate (continous)
+10. Maximum heart rate achieved (continous)
+11. Metabolic Equivalent of Task (METs) (continous)
+12. Peak Exercise blood pressure (tpeakbps) (continous)
+13. Exercise Induced Angina (binary)
+14. Exercise Stress Test (rldv5e) (continous)

 Now we're ready to dive into principle component analysis to become more familiar with our data.